 - The reusable tree you already have, or can buy pre-loved, is the best;

-- A real Christmas tree grown locally and properly recycled is second-best - ideally potted and still alive (if a week indoors is enough); failing that a real tree that you recycle or compost afterwards is great.
+- If you need to buy new, a real Christmas tree grown locally is best - ideally potted and still alive (if a week indoors is enough); failing that, a real tree that you recycle or compost afterwards;

 But..."a new plastic reusable tree is best if you use it for 5 years or more" - you've heard that before, right?
 I don't believe it, and here's why:

-- That statement is based on 1 solitary study paid for by the ACTA (American association for producers of plastic Christmas trees).
+- That statement is based on 2 solitary studies paid for by the ACTA (American association for producers of plastic Christmas trees), both overseen by the same 2 people.
 Do you think they're unbiased?

 - The New York Times quotes Mr. O’Connor of the N.C.T.A (American association for sellers of real trees) as rejecting the study’s findings, saying it was “fall-off-your-horse simple that a tree made out of oil, turned into PVC plastic in China and shipped over on a boat, cannot be better than growing a real tree.”

-- Companies and associations can spread misinformation to support their own agendas.
+- Companies and associations have in the past spread misinformation to support their own agendas.
 E.g.: